ccrma/chugins/DbAbc/readme.md

 ### issues, bugs, debugging

-* debug by changing the verbosity level, currently in dbAbcFile.cpp argv
+* debug by changing the verbosity level, currently in dbAbc.cpp argv
 *